Sample Courses/Reading Lists

 Critical/Cultural Communication

-This course introduces and deepens student knowledge of critical/cultural communication studies by considering how critical theories such as those emanating from postcolonial theory, feminist theory, Marxism, the Frankfurt School, critical race and ethnic studies, and/or queer theory interact with communication processes.
+This upper-level undergraduate course introduces and deepens student knowledge of critical/cultural communication studies by considering how critical theories such as those emanating from postcolonial theory, feminist theory, Marxism, the Frankfurt School, critical race and ethnic studies, and/or queer theory interact with communication processes.
 Students will learn to think critically about how media, culture, and social systems interact as dynamic sites of meaning-making.
 Centering student-driven critical discussion of how communication influences and is influenced by systems of power, students will walk away with an introduction to critical/cultural communication, its intellectual development/historical influences, and its contemporary applications.
 Students will further develop their understanding of their specific interests within critical/cultural communication by pursuing independent and collaborate research, writing, presentations, and activities.
 They will be able to articulate and apply critical/cultural communication theories to analyze contemporary and historical events and artifacts to understand, critique, and/or challenge unequal power relations.

 Sample Reading List